UniversityOfHelsinkiCS/oodikone/README.md

 *Please use a terminal at least 80 characters wide, the CLI is a bit rudimentary* 😊

 The acual oodikone can be accessed at [http://localhost:8081/](http://localhost:8081/) and Adminer at [http://localhost:5050/](http://localhost:5050/?pgsql=db&username=postgres).
+Adminer requires you to login with username `postgres` and password `postgres`.

 ### Populate Redis on Fresh Install